Coaching & Psychotherapy - With Julie Hay MPhil, MSc, PG Dipl Mgt

 Julie was one of the five original Founding Directors of European Mentoring and Coaching Council (EMCC) and served as President 2006-2008 of the original pan- European Board.

-Julie offers face-to-face sessions in Hertford, UK (and occasionally elsewhere when Julie is travelling) and online options.
+Julie offers face-to-face sessions in Hertford, UK (and occasionally elsewhere when Julie is travelling); however most of her services are provided online (Skype or Zoom).
+She trusts clients to tell her what this figure is - no financial evidence required.
 Fees are related to the income of the client so that they are adjusted to reflect purchasing power differentials in economically-disadvantaged areas of the world.
-Contact us for further details.
+Julie charges 20% more than the clients own average hourly income (gross - before tax).

 With colleagues, we also offer a semi-structured psychotherapeutic intervention within UK prisons.
 Known as Challenge Psychotherapy, and based on comprehensive research, this approach has been designed particularly for IPP inmates who are struggling to demonstrate to Parole Boards that they have understood their processes of offending and changed their behaviour accordingly.